Lambosaurus/hives-and-torches/systems/monsters.md

 ### 1. Select the monster level
 The sum of the monsters levels is designed to be equivilent to the sum of the monsters levels.
-Be wary however - if monsters outnumber the players my more than a factor of 2, this can lead to an extremely dangerous fight.
+Be wary however - if monsters outnumber the players my more than a factor of 1.5, this can lead to an extremely dangerous fight.

+### 2. Select stats